Ex-voto: Ex-voto paintings

 Especially in the Latin world, there is a tradition of votive paintings, typically depicting a dangerous incident which the offeror survived.
 The votive paintings of Mexico are paralleled in other countries.
 In Italy, where more than 15,000 ex-voto paintings are thought to survive from before 1600, these began to appear in the 1490s, probably modelled on the small predella panels below altarpieces.
 These are a form of folk art, in Mexico typically painted cheaply on tin plates salvaged from packaging.

 Other examples may be large and grand paintings, such as Titian's Jacopo Pesaro being presented by Pope Alexander VI to Saint Peter, given in thanks for a naval victory.
 In Venice it became the custom in the Renaissance for the higher officials, beginning with the Doge, to commission (at their personal expense) an ex-voto painting in the form of a portrait of themselves with religious figures, usually the Virgin or saints, in thanks for achieving their office.
 For lower officials only their coat of arms might represent the official.
 The painting was hung in the public building where they worked or presided.
 An example is the Barbarigo Altarpiece, a votive portrait of Doge Agostino Barbarigo with the Virgin and Child, two saints and assorted angels, by Giovanni Bellini (1488).
 This was made for the Doge's Palace but is now in San Pietro Martire, Murano.

 The Ex-Voto de 1662 is a painting by Philippe de Champaigne (now Louvre), showing two nuns, one of whom recovered from serious illness.

-A few examples
+Examples

-In the church of Notre-Dame de la Garde in Marseille, France, the site of a major local pilgrimage, the ex-votos include paintings, plaques, model boats, war medals and even football shirts given by players and supporters of Olympique de Marseille, the local team.
+In the church of Notre-Dame de la Garde in Marseille, France, the site of a major local pilgrimage, the ex-votos include paintings, plaques, model ships, war medals and even football shirts given by players and supporters of Olympique de Marseille, the local team.
 The magnificent Lod mosaic is thought to be an ex-voto expressing gratitude for rescue from a shipwreck.
 In the long Votive Chapel of Saint Joseph's Oratory in Montreal, there are fixed on iron grilles hundreds of crutches, canes and braces left behind by pilgrims who claimed to have received a healing while meeting with Brother André, CSC.
 Pope Benedict XVI recognized the authenticity of the miracles and canonized Saint André Bessette in 2011.